Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Use of resources.md

 		- an exception when it comes to a well-known data or thought
 	- we can just take a line of thought, or we can quote literally or even make it data-like
 		- in all three cases, we must adhere to ethical requirements regarding the use of resources

+### bibliographical citations on books and similar documents
+- bibliographical reference is basically a normal reference just much more detailed, and professional
+- Citations serve several purposes, including:
+	1. Giving proper credit and acknowledging the original author or creator of the work.
+	2. Providing evidence of the research and sources used to support an argument or claim.
+	3. Allowing readers to locate and retrieve the cited sources for further study or verification.
+	4. Demonstrating the breadth and depth of the research conducted by the author.
 ---
 ### Principles for referring to Internet resources
 - resources on the internet should also be cited